 Note: this section is unchanged from the 2017 comprehensive plan.
 We will update this section to reflect the most recent development interest for the updated plan.

 Several landowners and developers have expressed an interest in development on land they control.
-In many cases, land has already been subdivided and approved by the Town to develop additional single-family homes.
+In all cases, land has already been subdivided and approved by the Town to develop additional single-family homes.
 The highlights of these “development interests” are outlined in the following section.

 Approved Development